 While no one welcomes the risk of illness or would choose to be forced indoors and into isolation due to a global pandemic, as CNN put it, this is going to lead to the world’s largest experiment in working from home.
 Many companies that were born remote-first or transitioned to it are vocal advocates of its benefits to both the business and its people.
 Your organization may find, through this experience, that remote-work is the future of work for you.
 Once this is all over, we suggest grabbing 10-15 randomly selected employees who participated in remote-work and holding a retrospective on the experience to learn what went well and what could be improved in the future.

 Want to be better prepared to lead through uncertainty and manage remote teams?
-We’re organizing a free remote conference, Change@Work, on Friday, March 20th—sign up now to receive the agenda, or contact us to learn how we can help your company transition to a remote team.
+We organized a free remote conference that 4,000 people registered for—check out the recap or contact us to learn how we can help your company transition to a remote team.